golddranks/monokakido/README.md

 # monokakido.rs
 A Rust library for parsing and interpreting the [Monokakido](https://www.monokakido.jp/en/dictionaries/app/) dictionary format.
 Aiming for full test coverage and efficient implementation with minimal dependencies.

+## Notice

+This library started as a personal project driven by curiosity.
+It is ABSOLUTELY NOT inteded to support piracy;
+I strongly condemn making unauthorized copies of Monokakido's dictionaries, and take no part or responsibility in that kind of activity.
+Please buy your own dictionaries directly from Monokakido to show your love and support.

 ## TODO:
 - Add headline support